Chain-of-Note: Enhancing Robustness in Retrieval-Augmented Language Models: Appendix

 RALMs signify a transformative development in language models, enhancing their output by incorporating external knowledge.
 These models operate by introducing an auxiliary variable, denoted as $d$, which represents retrieved documents.
 This inclusion allows them to consider a range of possible documents, thereby producing responses that are more informed and precise \citep{lazaridou2022internet,shi2023replug}.
 The RALM models can be represented as \(p(y|x) = \sum_{i} p(y|d_i, x) p(d_i|x)\).
 Here, $x$ represents the input query, and $y$ signifies the model's generated response.
 In practice, it is infeasible to compute the sum over all possible documents due to the vast number of potential sources.
 Consequently, the most common approach involves approximating the sum over $d$ using the $k$ highest ranked documents, and providing all these documents as part of the input.
 We assume, w.l.o.g., that these documents are $[d_1, \ldots, d_k]$, yielding $p(y|x) = \sum_{i=1}^k p(y|d_i, x) p(d_i|x)$.

 However, the existing RALMs suffer from several limitations:

 $\bullet$ Risk of Surface-Level Processing: When directly generating an answer, language models might rely on surface-level information without deep comprehension.
-Thus, language models could easily overlook the nuances of question or documents, particularly in complex or indirect questions.
+Thus, they could easily overlook the nuances of question or documents, particularly in complex or indirect questions.

 $\bullet$ Difficulty in Handling Contradictory Information: When faced with documents containing contradictory information, directly generating an answer becomes challenging.
-The model may struggle to resolve these contradictions or to determine which piece of information is more credible or relevant.
+The model may struggle of these contradictions or to determine which piece of information is more credible or relevant.

 $\bullet$ Reduced Transparency and Interpretability: Direct answer generation offers limited insight into how the model arrived at its conclusion.
 This lack of transparency makes it challenging for users to understand the basis of the model's conclusions.